-As Korea has emerged as an economically and culturally prominent country, Korean features as another key mention in our list.
+As Korea has emerged as an economically and culturally prominent country, Korea features as another key mention in our list.
 The Korean Hangeul Alphabet can be easily learned in a basic manner and you can also gain a stronghold over the language in a simpler way as it has no gender nouns or intonations.
-Further, you can always practice your grasp over Korean through popular K-pop music and master this lovely language in a fun way!
+Further, you can always practice your grasp of Korean through popular K-pop music and master this lovely language in a fun way!

 Highest Paid Foreign Languages in Demand 2021

 English is the largest language by the number of speakers and the third most spoken native language in the world.
-Proficiency in english is essential for personal as well as business purposes.
+Proficiency in English is essential for personal as well as business purposes.